Table of Contents (TOC)

 The journey began.

-Perhaps 4 1/2 hours later the bus abruptly stopped alongside the dark night’s roadside several miles beyond the last little village.
+Perhaps 4 1/2 hours later in the pitch black dark of the countryside the bus abruptly stopped alongside the dark night’s roadside several miles beyond the last little village. & a ½ mile beyond a lonely gas station.

-Summarily, we passengers were advised that the bus could take us no farther.
-I have no detailed recollection of the bamboozling lies we were told during the back & forth phone calls that our tour agent allegedly had with his tour office in Hanoi.
-But after several such fruitless telephone calls and multiple phony apologies, the bus was going no farther.
+I have no detailed recollection of the bamboozling lies we were told during the back & forth phone calls that our tour-agent & bus driver allegedly had with his tour office in Hanoi.
+But after several such fruitless telephone calls and multiple phony apologies, we passengers were advised that the bus could take us no farther for what reason was never made clear.
 We were left stranded on the road.

-Obviously, by now we realized we were part of a well organized scam involving the original bus driver, current bus driver & motel owner.
+Obviously, by now we realized we were part of a well organized scam involving the original bus driver, pseudo-guide, & motel owner.
 But what to do?

-At the service station, they advised that they had no vehicles, only two motorcycles not normally used as taxis.
-However, after some discussion & an agreed price, they drove us to the small boat ferry dock a few miles distance before the last ferry left.
-Getting dicey!
+At the service station, they advised that they had no vehicles, only two motorcycles, not normally used as taxis.
+However, after some discussion & an agreed upon price, they drove us to the small boat ferry dock a few miles away just before the last ferry left for south side.

 Later we learned that such scams were prevalent in the area, but apparently unknown to what I believe to be our very honest Hanoi Hostel hosts.